Care for conditions related to your feet, ankles, and lower limbs.

 Pediatric issues and complaints: experience in local kindergartens providing foot health screenings and shoe lacing education sessions

-Experience in treating common pediatric issues ranging from curling toes, verrucas, heel pain or more commonly known as sever’s disease
+Experience in treating common pediatric issues ranging from curling toes, verrucas and sever's disease (a common cause of heel pain in children and teens)

 Footwear and orthotics